Fault Tolerance by Construction: Introduction

 To adapt these ideas to FTQC, we introduce and formalize the concept of \emph{fault equivalence}: Two circuits are considered fault-equivalent if all undetectable faults on one circuit have a corresponding fault on the other circuit of equal or lesser weight.
 Practically, this notion ensures that circuit transformations do not introduce new, undetectable faults that propagate badly.
 This concept unifies and generalises many related conditions and criteria in the literature, and gives us a way to reason about both the construction of specific fault-tolerant gadgets, such as state preparations and syndrome extraction circuits, as well as the fault-tolerant computation as a whole.

 After establishing the concept and basic properties of fault equivalence for circuits in the first part of the paper, we will demonstrate how the ZX calculus, a useful tool for circuit rewriting and optimisation, can be adapted to take faults into account as well.
-The ZX calculus represents quantum computations using certain undirected graphs called ZX diagrams, which can be transformed using a handful of simple rewrite rules~\cite{coeckeInteractingQuantumObservables2008}.
+The ZX calculus represents quantum computations using certain undirected graphs called ZX diagrams, which can be transformed using a handful of simple rewrite rules~\parencite{coeckeInteractingQuantumObservables2008}.

-It has been applied extensively to quantum circuit synthesis and optimization~\parencite{duncanGraphtheoreticSimplification2020,cowtanPhaseGadget2020,Staudacher2022reducing,winderlRecursivelyPartitioned2023,wille2022basis,gogioso2023annealing,riuReinforcementLearning2025,staudacher2024multicontrolled}, and has recently been of some interest in representing and reasoning about quantum error correction and FTQC~\cite{kissingerPhasefreeZXDiagrams2022,kissingerScalableSpiderNests2024, huangGraphicalCSSCode2023, khesinUniversalGraph2025, debeaudrapZXCalculus2020, cowtanCSSCode2024,townsend-teagueFloquetifyingColourCode2023,bombinUnifyingFlavorsFault2024,rodatzFloquetifyingStabiliser2024,mcewenRelaxingHardwareRequirements2023,gidneyPairMeasurement2023,garvie2018Verifying,duncan2013verifying,}.
+It has been applied extensively to quantum circuit synthesis and optimization~\parencite{duncanGraphtheoreticSimplification2020,cowtanPhaseGadget2020,Staudacher2022reducing,winderlRecursivelyPartitioned2023,wille2022basis,gogioso2023annealing,riuReinforcementLearning2025,staudacher2024multicontrolled}, and has recently been of some interest in representing and reasoning about quantum error correction and FTQC~\parencite{kissingerPhasefreeZXDiagrams2022,kissingerScalableSpiderNests2024, huangGraphicalCSSCode2023, khesinUniversalGraph2025, debeaudrapZXCalculus2020, cowtanCSSCode2024,townsend-teagueFloquetifyingColourCode2023,bombinUnifyingFlavorsFault2024,rodatzFloquetifyingStabiliser2024,mcewenRelaxingHardwareRequirements2023,gidneyPairMeasurement2023,garvie2018Verifying,duncan2013verifying,}.
 An important property of ZX diagrams is that they are time-agnostic, so a single diagram can have multiple interpretations and/or implementations depending on how one chooses a time orientation and which sets of nodes correspond to basic gates and measurements.
 This lends the flexibility to completely re-interpret a quantum computation during the course of ZX rewriting, which has no analogue in traditional circuit synthesis techniques.

 Adopting the ZX calculus for our purposes requires that equivalence under noise is preserved both (1) when mapping between quantum circuits and ZX diagrams, and (2) when performing ZX rewrites.
 To achieve the former, we introduce the concept of a fault-equivalent representation.
 This property ensures that the behaviour of the quantum circuit under some noise model is fully accounted for by the behaviour of the ZX diagram under its noise model.
 To achieve the latter, we define fault-equivalent rewrites, a subset of ZX rewrite rules that are proven to preserve fault equivalence in ZX diagrams.
 Standard ZX rules only preserve the ideal (i.e.\@ fault-free) linear map represented by a ZX diagram, while these fault-equivalent rewrites preserve a more fine-grained notion of equivalence that also considers possible faults.